Black Capped Chickadee vs Carolina Chickadee: ID Challenge

 Learn to tell the difference between a black capped chickadee vs a Carolina chickadee.
 See what these birds look like and where to find them.

-One of the most common identification challenges that I run into when working at Wild Birds Unlimited is trying to separate Black-capped and Carolina Chickadees.
-Many people call all chickadees Black-capped by default even though that is not the species that occurs in many areas around the country.
-Part of the confusion with identifying these two species is there is a large area where their ranges come together, and they will actually hybridize, making telling the species apart almost impossible.
+One of the most common identification challenges that I run into when working at Wild Birds Unlimited is trying to tell the difference between a black-capped chickadee vs a Carolina chickadee.
+Many people call all chickadees black-capped by default, even though that is not the chickadee species that occurs in many areas around the country.
+Part of the confusion with identifying these two birds is there is a large area where their ranges come together.
+They will actually hybridize, making telling the species apart almost impossible.
 Range maps for both types of chickadees are below.

 You can tell in this map from eBird that black-capped chickadees are the more northern of the two chickadee species we are comparing.
 They range across the eastern and western states.